fhalde/fauxspark/README.md

 ]

 ```
 This is a single stage query (no shuffle) reading an input of 1024 MB uniformly distributed across 10 partitions.
-Based on historical analysis, we know executor throughput is 102.4 MB/s.
+Let's assume a single core can process 102.4 MB/s for now.

 Let's run the simulation:
 ```bash